 Exclusive to the Brazilian state of Paraiba originally.
 That mine is virtually exhausted now but similar gemstone material can be found today in Mozambique and Nigeria.

-Neon-bright, electric blue or green (almost like an extraordinary turquoise, swimming pool-blue).
+Neon-bright, electric blue, green or violet (almost like an extraordinary turquoise, swimming pool-blue!).

 WHY YOU’LL LOVE PARAIBA TOURMALINE

 The vivid glow that appears to light up the stone from within makes it one of the most sought-after gemstones in the world.